 Drug and Alcohol Counseling:The Student Assistance Program offers a number of different counseling options for students seeking drug or alcohol counseling.
 Students may participate in individual counseling, group counseling, and educational activities.
 The Student Assistance Program also provides information concerning community resources, such as Alcoholics Anonymous and Narcotics Anonymous.
 More information can be found on the Student Assistance Program page.

 Drop-In Hours: Drop-in counseling is available for students Monday through Friday from 8:15 AM-5:00 PM.
-The hours of 3:00 PM to 5:00 PM are reserved for students experiencing emergencies or are in crisis.
-Students arriving after 3:00 PM not in crisis may experience a longer wait and be asked to schedule an appointment for the following day.
+Students are encouraged to arrive to drop-in hours before 3:00 PM to experience shorter wait times.
+Students arriving after 3:00 PM who are not experiencing a psychological or psychiatric crisis may experience a longer wait and be asked to schedule an appointment for the following day.